 Differentiate yourself from the beginning.
 Go back to your hotel’s SWOT Analysis and list of your hotel comp set.
 What can you offer groups better than any other property?
 What do you have that they don’t?
 It’s imperative you take the time to thoroughly think this through so you can prove to the planner that you are different.

 For example, during our time at Gaylord Opryland Resort, many would assume our ‘It’ factor was our stunning, soaring atriums and remarkable meeting space.
-However, the truth was that most of our competitors also had fantastic meeting space.
-Our true difference was that we had a palpable culture and commitment for excellence with our meetings and events.
+However, the truth was that most of our competitors also had a fantastic meeting space.
+Our true difference was that we had a palpable culture and commitment to excellence with our meetings and events.
 To prove it, we spent much of our site visit with the planner in the “back of house” areas where planners could see the team working together.
 They could see and feel the team focused on delighting the customer.

 Find Out What The Customer REALLY Wants

-Drill down on what really matters to the meeting planner.
+Drill down on what matters to the meeting planner.
 What are the vital decision points?
 Even if they simply answer with a variation of rates/dates/space, it’s up to you to dig even deeper to find out what lies beyond those basic answers.
 What amenities are important?
 Do airport transfers matter?
 How does weather play into their decision?

 We built GroupSync to help the hotel understand what is important to the planner.